 - Happily Married: To Cayetana Elizabeth Hutcheson (a.k.a.
-Tana) since 1996.
-He is a believer in True Love and encourages people to get married and start families, sincerely believing that everyone should have the sort of happiness he gets from his own wife and kids.
+Tana) since 1996, and they have five children as of April 2019.
+He is a believer in True Love and encourages several people on his shows to get married and start families, sincerely believing that everyone should have the sort of happiness he gets from his own wife and kids.

 - Hoist by His Own Petard: Slightly lampshaded with James May's appearance on The F Word.
-For starters, Ramsey tries to prove May's manliness against the other Top Gear hosts by having May consume several Foreign Queasine: Snake Whiskey from Laos, a cooked Bulls Penis, and finally, Hákarl (Shark Meat buried in Gravel for several months from Iceland) with some liquor.
-With the Hákarl, May manages to keep down the rotten meat, while Ramsey grabs a bucket to throw up.
-May only response to this is: "You disappoint me, Ramsey".
+For starters, Ramsay tries to prove May's manliness against the other Top Gear hosts by having May consume several Foreign Queasine: Snake Whiskey from Laos, a cooked Bulls Penis, and finally, Hákarl (Shark Meat buried in Gravel for several months from Iceland) with some liquor.
+With the Hákarl, May manages to keep down the rotten meat, while Ramsay grabs a bucket to throw up.
+May's only response to this is: "You disappoint me, Ramsay".
 In the following cooking challenge, both make a Fish Pie.
-Ramsey spends the time berating May while May calmly cooks his pie with little flair.
-When the results of the taste test by a group of female diners comes back, Ramsey is at first shocked that the votes were 3-2 ("He got 2?") only for the server to declare James May as the winner.
+Ramsay spends the time berating May while May calmly cooks his pie with little flair.
+When the results of the taste test by a group of female diners comes back, Ramsay is at first shocked that the votes were 3-2 ("He got 2?") only for the server to declare James May as the winner.

 - Humble Hero: The man has an enormous ego when he's in his element but he'll shut up and listen when learning something new and show enormous respect to his teachers.